cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 So let's update our code to demonstrate Spring Boot's approach to container managed transactions.
 The `@Transactional` annotation can be used at the class or method level.
 The advantage of the `@Transactional` annotation over Bean Managed Transactions is that you do not explicitly have to code `begin()` and `commit()` to demark the transaction.
 Instead you call a class or method that has the `@Transactional` annotation on it.
 Spring Boot, by virtue of integration with Liberty's transaction manager, then co-ordinates the transaction with both Liberty and the CICS UOW.

-So let us create our new class to demonstrate Spring Container Managed Transactions - `SpringTransactional.java`.
+So let us create our new class `SpringTransactional.java` to demonstrate Spring Container Managed Transactions.

 ```java
 package com.ibm.cicsdev.springboot.transactions;